-My name is Richard McAdam and I am the owner of and lead designer for The Virtual Space.
+My name is Richard McAdam.
+I am the owner of and lead designer for The Virtual Space.

-None of the projects listed here would have been possible without the help of the team of dedicated and talented people that have supported me every step of the way.
+None of the projects listed here would have been possible without the help of The Virtual Space team of dedicated and talented people who have supported me every step of the way.
 The credit belongs to them and I am eternally grateful.

 Creating using technology and computers has been my passion for my entire life.
 I have been programming for more than 30 years as well as using computers as the tools for artistic creation for most of that time.

-Here are some of the things we have made:
+Here are some of the things The Virtual Space team and I have made:

 Android 360° VR video player with remote control